The following definitions apply in this document:

-14.2 Each Party expressly agrees that exclusive jurisdiction for resolving any claim or dispute between the Customer and EPM relating in any way to use of DEPOT PERFORMANCE SYSTEM shall be with the courts of England and Wales.
+14.2 Each Party expressly agrees that exclusive jurisdiction for resolving any claim or dispute between the Customer and EPM relating in any way to use of the Software shall be with the courts of England and Wales.

 15.1 The Customer may not assign or otherwise license or transfer any of its rights and obligations under this Agreement.